We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some services will have a free trial or a free first appointment.
 This can help ensure you’re choosing the right therapist and program before you commit to sessions.

 Understand how payment works

-Services might want your copayment or coinsurance before your sessions or in monthly payments.
-Other services might bill you later.
+Service providers might want your copayment or coinsurance before your sessions or in monthly payments.
+Other providers might bill you later.
 Make sure you know how you’ll be billed to avoid surprises.

 Review the therapist selection process